To Write or to Automate Linguistic Prompts, That Is the Question: Introduction

 These limitations have motivated research on automatic prompt optimization, progressing from continuous gradient-based methods to discrete approaches (see Section~2).
 Recent gradient-free discrete optimizers~\cite{yang2024largelanguagemodelsoptimizers,guo2025evopromptconnectingllmsevolutionary,agrawal2025gepareflectivepromptevolution} are directly applicable to the black-box API models on which LSPs typically rely, yet whether they can match expert-crafted prompts on specialized linguistic tasks remains unexplored.

-We investigate this question across three tasks: (a) terminology insertion, where an existing translation is corrected to conform to a provided glossary; (b) translation; and (c) language quality assessment (LQA), where translation errors are detected and characterized using an MQM-compliant \cite{Lommel2014} schema.
+We investigate this question across three linguistic tasks where language service providers (LSPs) increasingly rely on LLMs and where prompt design directly affects production quality: (a) terminology insertion, where an existing translation is corrected to conform to a provided glossary; (b) translation; and (c) language quality assessment (LQA), where translation errors are detected and characterized using an MQM-compliant \cite{Lommel2014} schema.

 This paper contributes to the current body of research by providing, to the best of our knowledge, the first comparison of expert-crafted prompts vs. optimized prompts for specialized linguistic tasks, with signatures and results available on GitHub \footnote{ \url{https://github.com/msancheztorron-smartling/EAMT2026submission}}